Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Introduction

 \section{Introduction}

-The design of new materials and molecules through computational methods heavily relies on the prediction of quantum chemical (QC) properties, such as free energy and HOMO-LUMO gap.
+The design of novel materials and molecules through computational methods heavily relies on predicting quantum chemical (QC) properties, such as free energy and the HOMO-LUMO gap.
 High-throughput screening on a large database is the most straightforward approach to discovering molecules with desired properties~\cite{jain2013commentary}.
-However, this method can be cost-prohibitive due to the extensive computational requirements of electronic structure methods, which can take several hours to calculate properties on a single molecule.
-Therefore, finding ways to reduce the costs of calculating QC properties is a critical task.
-Hereafter, we take density functional theory (DFT)~\cite{jones2015density} as the default electronic structure method we consider.
+However, this approach can be cost-prohibitive due to using electronic structure methods, such as density functional theory (DFT)~\cite{jones2015density}, which can take several hours to calculate properties on a single molecule.
+Therefore, finding ways to reduce the costs of calculating QC properties is crucial.

-Recent studies have demonstrated the potential of deep learning in accelerating QC property prediction~\cite{luo2022one, ying2021transformers, shi2022benchmarking}.
+Recent studies have demonstrated the potential of using deep learning to accelerate QC property prediction~\cite{luo2022one, ying2021transformers, shi2022benchmarking}.
 This involves training a deep neural network model to predict the property using molecular inputs, thus replacing the heavy DFT calculations.
-Previous research has mainly utilized 1D SMILES \cite{wang2019smiles, ross2022large, gomez2018automatic} sequences or 2D molecular graphs \cite{gilmer2017neural, luo2022your, kim2022pure, park2022grpe, hussain2022global, ying2021transformers} as molecular inputs.
-However, predicting QC properties from 1D SMILES and 2D molecular graphs can be challenging due to their inherent discrepancy from the 3D equilibrium conformations optimized by DFT, which are critical for QC property estimation.
-Therefore, establishing a direct relationship between the 1D/2D data and QC properties may be ineffective, despite their easy obtainability.
+Previous research has mainly utilized 1D SMILES \cite{wang2019smiles, ross2022large, gomez2018automatic} sequences or 2D molecular graphs \cite{gilmer2017neural, luo2022your, kim2022pure, park2022grpe, hussain2022global, ying2021transformers} as molecular inputs due to their easy obtainability.
+However, predicting QC properties from 1D SMILES and 2D molecular graphs can be ineffective since most QC properties are estimated from the 3D equilibrium conformations optimized by DFT, which has an inherent and significant discrepancy with the 1D/2D molecular format.